 Generally speaking, tretinoin is the most irritating.
 Then retinol.
 Retinal is less irritating than both.

-On the contrary, retinal is better tolerated than both tretinoin and retinol resulting in less skin reddening and less of a burning sensation than both (Fluhr et al. 1999).
+On the contrary, retinal is better tolerated than both tretinoin and retinol, resulting in less skin reddening and less of a burning sensation than both (Fluhr et al. 1999).

 The caveat to this general claim is in the first few weeks of retinoid use when retinol can be the least irritating of the three simply because retinol is much less potent.

 Skin scaling (peeling/flaking) and the resulting loss of skin barrier function (which can lead to transepidermal water loss and dry skin) are associated with a sudden increase in skin cell turnover.
+Since tretinoin and retinal are more potent than retinol, both can lead to more skin scaling and dryness than retinol.
+However, skin scaling and dryness are transient — as the skin renews and re-normalizes, these sources of irritation dissipate (Fluhr et al. 1999).

 Hence, if initial tolerability to the more potent product (retinal or tretinoin) is difficult, it makes sense to begin with a weaker retinol product for several weeks before switching to the more potent retinal product.